 - Avoid redirecting traffic by making sure the feed URL directly points to the feed file.

 - If you are using a Web Application Firewall (WAF) that filters out traffic from our system, whitelist the following user-agent string: requests Publitas-FeedImport 078DGH579984

 When an XML feed fails to import into Publitas, this is usually caused by one of the following reasons:

 - The feed syntax is incorrect

 The content of the feed needs to be UTF-8 encoded.
-If the feeds contains characters that are not UTF-8 encoded the import may fail.
+If the feed contains characters that are not UTF-8 encoded, the import may fail.
 Make sure the first line in an XML feed reads: